 The uniq-at predicate is used to assert not only that an atom uniquely originates, but also the node at which it originates.
-It is typically used in conjunction with a str-prec formula.
-In the Figure 8.2 goal, the (uniq n1) formula could have been replaced by where z2 has sort node.
+In the Figure 8.2 goal, the (uniq n1) formula could have been replaced by (uniq-at n1 z0 0).
 The extracted point of view skeleton is the same.
-Of course, an error is raised if the role position formula is replaced by (p "init" 1 z2).